 If you are a lawyer with a nursing home bed sore client in Maryland, I want you to refer your case to Miller & Zois (with an attorneys’ fee-sharing relationship).
 This post is directed to lawyers who do not regularly handle bed sore care to better understand the pros and cons of bed sore nursing home claims in Maryland and what types of claims are the most viable.

 Why Bed Sore Cases Are Good Cases

 Nursing home cases are medical malpractice cases in Maryland.
 You have to file in Maryland Health Claims Arbitration and follow the malpractice statute.
 But bedsore cases are the exact opposite of medical malpractice cases.
 In a malpractice case against a doctor, the presumption the patient or the patient’s family must overcome is that the doctor is competent and did her very best.
 You start behind the eight-ball and need to present overwhelming facts to win.
 It is hard to win jump ball medical malpractice cases even in victim-friendly jurisdictions.

 It is just the opposite in nursing home cases.
 Juries go into nursing homes assuming that the nursing home probably made a mistake.
 There is a good reason for this.
 The quality of nursing homes in Maryland and throughout the country is awful.
 We have a small number of good nursing homes and a large number of awful facilities that mistreat and neglect their residents on a daily basis.
-Our worst nursing homes are not hiring the best of the worst, but the worst of the worst and then people are charged with the life and safely of our elderly.
+Our worst nursing homes are not hiring the best of the worst, but the worst of the worst and then people are charged with the life and safety of our elderly.
 It is a mess.
 Everyone gets it.